Referendums by country: United Kingdom

 A national referendum was held in Scotland on the 18th of September 2014.
 Voters were asked to answer Yes or No to the question: "Should Scotland be an independent country?" to which 55% of Scots voted "No".

-At the local level, the Government has put proposals for directly-elected mayors to 37 local authority areas by referendum.
-The 1972 Local Government Act also contains a little-used provision that allows non-binding local referendums on any issue to be called by small groups of voters.
+At the local level, the government has put proposals for directly elected mayors to 37 local authority areas by referendum.
+The Local Government Act 1972 also contains a little-used provision that allows non-binding local referendums on any issue to be called by small groups of voters.
 Strathclyde Regional Council held a postal referendum in 1994 on whether control of water and sewerage services should be transferred to appointed boards: this was largely a political tactic, since this was the policy of the UK Government at the time.
 The UK Parliament enacted the legislation anyway, and it came into force on 1 April 1996.

 On Thursday 23 June 2016 a third UK-wide referendum was held on the issue of the United Kingdom's continuing membership of the European Union 41 years after the first referendum.
-The referendum was called by the Prime Minister David Cameron and Her Majesty's Government after an agreement was struck in Brussels with the European Union which renegotiated the membership of the United Kingdom.
-This referendum resulted in a majority voting to leave the EU by 52% of votes as opposed to 48% of votes who voted to remain, causing unprecedented ramifications both within the UK, Europe and internationally, and forced the resignation of David Cameron the following day (he officially left office on July 13).
+The referendum was called by the Prime Minister David Cameron and Her Majesty's Government after an agreement was struck with the European Union which renegotiated the membership of the United Kingdom.
+This referendum, with a turnout of 72.21%, resulted in a majority voting to leave the EU by 52% of votes as opposed to 48% of votes who voted to remain, causing unprecedented ramifications both within the UK and internationally, and forced the resignation of David Cameron.

 North America

 Canada

 Referendums are rare in Canada and only three have ever occurred at the federal level: 1898 on Prohibition, 1942 on WWII conscription, and 1992 on the Charlottetown Accord.
 Although the Constitution of Canada does not expressly require that amendments be approved by referendum, many argue that, in light of the precedent set by the Charlottetown Accord referendum, this may have become a constitutional convention.

 A referendum can also occur at the provincial level.
 The 1980 and 1995 referendums on the secession of Québec are notable cases.
 In conjunction with the provincial election in 2007, the province of Ontario voted on a mixed-member proportional representation electoral system and British Columbia held two consecutive referendums on BC-STV in 2005 and 2009.
 In 2011 British Columbia held yet another referendum against a newly imposed HST tax.
 The results ended up making British Columbia the first province to overturn the harmonization of provincial and federal taxes, joining it with Alberta, which not having a provincial sales tax, has never participated in the HST.
-A referendum was held in the Canadian province of Prince Edward Island on November 28, 2005 to determine whether or not to adopt the Mixed Member Proportional Representation System.
+A referendum was held in the Canadian province of Prince Edward Island on November 28, 2005, to determine whether or not to adopt the Mixed Member Proportional Representation System.
 The referendum failed.